-- A treemap is a space-filling visualization that represents hierarchical data as a series of nested rectangles.
-Each category is represented by a rectangle, and the size of the rectangle denotes the quantity or value of that category.
+A treemap is a space-filling visualization representing hierarchical data as a series of nested rectangles.
+A rectangle represents each category, and the size of the rectangle denotes the quantity or value of that category.
 Treemaps are great when you have many categories and need to show their relative size more effectively.
 For instance, a treemap can be used to display the global carbon emissions of different countries.

-- A histogram is a bar chart that focuses on the distribution of continuous data by dividing it into discrete intervals or bins.
-Although histograms primarily deal with continuous data, they can also be used to visualize the underlying distribution of categorical data.
+A histogram is a bar chart that focuses on the distribution of continuous data by dividing it into discrete intervals or bins.
+Although histograms primarily deal with continuous data, they can also be used to visualize the underlying distribution (e.g., bell-shaped, skewed, bimodal) of categorical data.
 For example, a histogram can help us see the distribution of age groups in a population by binning the age data into specific ranges.